madzumo/DevOps-Pipeline/README.md

 ---
 5. **View Pipeline Status** -
-  View the custom URL created for the e-commerce website, the status of your cluster, the endpoint of your EKS cluster, the IP address of the Operator Node and the URL for the Jenkins Server.
+  View the custom URL created for the e-commerce website, the status of your cluster, the endpoint of your EKS cluster, and the IP address of the Operator Node running Terraform and Ansible.
-  You can run this anytime and from any computer.
-  As long
-  as the AWS credentials used have access to the same environment the pipeline was created in then you will see the same status information.
+  You can run this anytime and from any computer as long as your AWS credentials have access to the environment where the pipeline was created.

 ![status](media/status.png)